rubocop/rubocop/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] The new code doesn't generate RuboCop offenses.
 * [ ] The PR relates to *only* one subject with a clear title and description in grammatically correct, complete sentences.
+* [ ] Updated cop documentation with `rake generate_cops_documentation` (required only when you've added a new cop or changed the configuration/documentation of an existing cop).

 [1]: http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html